durrantlab/autogrow4/tutorial/TUTORIAL.md

 If one wants to provide a custom pathing to these location, providing these variables at the command line will override any auto-location.

+### obabel

-### obabel (Optional: *must use either MGLTools, obabel, or a custom file converter/docking software)
+Openbabel is optional.
+But you must use either MGLTools, `obabel`, or custom file converter/docking software.

 Openbabel citations: